The monotone secant conjecture in the real Schubert calculus: Background

-When the flags are in general position, this intersection is transverse and zero-dimensional~\cite{Kleiman}, and it consists of all flags $\Edot\in\Fl(\alpha;n)$ having position $\sigma_i$ relative to $\Fdot^i$, for each $i=1,\ldots, m$.
-Such a flag $\Edot$ is a \demph{solution} to the Schubert problem.
+is an \demph{instance} of $\bsigma$.
+When the flags are in general position, this intersection is transverse and zero-dimensional~\cite{Kleiman}, and it consists of all flags $\Edot\in\Fl(\adot;n)$ having position $\sigma_i$ relative to $\Fdot^i$, for each $i=1,\ldots, m$.
+Such a flag $\Edot$ is a \demph{solution} to this instance of $\bsigma$.

-The degree of a zero-dimensional intersection (\ref{eq:SchubIntersect}) is independent of the choice of the flags and we call this number $d(\sigma_1,\dots, \sigma_m)$ the \demph{degree} of the Schubert problem.
-When the intersection is transverse, the number of solutions to a Schubert problem equals its degree.
+The degree of a zero-dimensional intersection (\ref{eq:SchubIntersect}) is independent of the choice of the flags and we call this number $d(\bsigma)$ the \demph{degree} of the Schubert problem $\bsigma$.
+When the intersection is transverse, the number of solutions to $\bsigma$ equals its degree.

 When the flags $\Fdot^1,\dots, \Fdot^m$ are real, the solutions to the Schubert problem need not be real.
-The Monotone Secant Conjecture posits a method to select the flags $\Fdot$ so that all solutions are real, for a certain class of Schubert problems.
+The monotone secant conjecture posits a method to select the flags $\Fdot$ so that all solutions are real, for a certain class of Schubert problems.

-Let $\gamma\colon\R\to\R^n$ be a rational normal curve, which is affinely equivalent to the moment curve $\gamma(t):=(1,t,t^2,\ldots,t^{n-1})$.
+Let $\gamma\colon\R\to\R^n$ be a rational normal curve, which is any curve affinely equivalent to the moment curve $t\mapsto(1,t,t^2,\ldots,t^{n-1})$.
+Consider this projectively, so that $\gamma$ is homeomorphic to $\R\P^1$, which is a circle.
 A flag $\Fdot$ is \demph{secant along an interval $I$} of $\gamma$ if every subspace in the flag is spanned by its intersection with $I$.
 A list of flags $\Fdot^1,\dotsc,\Fdot^m$ secant to $\gamma$ is \demph{disjoint} if the intervals of secancy are pairwise disjoint.
-Disjoint flags are naturally ordered by order in which their intervals of secancy lie within $\R$.
+Disjoint flags are naturally ordered by the order in which their intervals of secancy lie within $\R\P^1$.
+We remark that this order is to be taken cyclically as in Figure~\ref{F:schematic}, and with respect to one of the two orientations of $\R\P^1$.